Whyiest/Juice-Shop-Write-up/5-stars/kill_chatbot.md

 };
 ```

-### Step 5: Code Injection
+### Step 4: Code Injection

 The chatbot prompted users for their name, which was then processed by the `factory.run()` method, executing a script that included the user-provided name.
 This interaction provided an opportunity for injection if user input was incorporated into the script unsanitized.
-We can guess that this function may work like an "exec" call in JS, meaning that we can try all related exploit.
+As mentionned before, we can guess that this function may work like an "exec" call in JS, meaning that we can try all related exploit.

 ### Successful Payload Execution